SofiaG1l/Bytes_n_Bites_SGC/README.md

+# Retrieving and analyzing news from the Guardian

+By Dr. Sofia Gil-Clavel

   -   [Introduction](#introduction)
   -   [Itinerary](#itinerary)
   -   [Requirements](#requirements)

-# Retrieving and analyzing news from the Guardian

 ## Introduction